partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 zip file.

 1. [Download](https://github.com/partiql/partiql-lang-kotlin/releases).
-You may have to click on `Assets` to see the zip and tqz archives. the latest `partiql-cli`[^zipname] zip archive to your machine.
+You may have to click on `Assets` to see the zip and tgz archives. the latest `partiql-cli`[^zipname] zip archive to your machine.
 1. Expand (unzip) the archive on your machine.
 Expanding the archive yields the following folder structure: